alexmason97/Self-Driving-PiCar/README.md

 # Self-Driving-PiCar
 Welcome to the Self-Driving PiCar repository!
 This project aims to explore the exciting intersection of autonomous driving and Raspberry Pi technology.
 In this repository we will be developing a self-driving miniature car powered by a Raspberry Pi, integrating computer vision, machine learning, and robotics.

+More information will be added as the project progresses.